 The Ultimate FDA Food Labeling Guide

 But not all labels are created equally.
-Some contain more information than others, but the essential data should always be present (e.g., the Nutritional Facts panel for packaged products).
+Some have more information than others, but the essential data should always be present (e.g., the Nutritional Facts panel for packaged products).

 Custom labels offer more than product information.
 Food companies print labels to promote their businesses.
 With a thoughtfully executed design, custom label printing can help businesses entice more customers to buy their products.